totaljs/superadmin/readme.md

 ```

 - `tpm` creates a package file
-- this file you can upload via SuperAdmin
+- and this file you can upload via SuperAdmin

 ![Upload a new application](https://www.totaljs.com/img/superadmin-upload.png)